liset-expert/products1/README.md

 ### Accessing the Application

-Once the containers are up and running, you can access the web application in your browser through the address `http://localhost:5000`.
+Once the containers are up and running, you can access the web application in your browser at `http://localhost:5000`.
 From here, you can interact with the application and test its functionality.
-The results of the model training and evaluation are saved in pickle files, and these files serve as the source for loading predictions within the interface.
+The results of the model training and evaluation are saved in pickle files, which serve as the source for loading predictions within the interface.

 **User Interface Guide: Making Predictions on Product Categories**

-The user interface of the application allows users to input a product name and description.
+The application's user interface allows users to enter a product name and description.
 Upon clicking the "Predict" button, the application will provide predictions for one or multiple categories that the given product might belong to.
 Additionally, a "Clear Fields" button is available to reset the input fields and perform a new prediction.

 Here's how to use the interface: